hainayanda/Draftsman/README.md

 ### Drafted Cell

-Drafted Cell is Drafted built specifically for cell which declared like this:
+Drafted Cell is Drafted built specifically for a cell which declared like this:

 ```swift
 public protocol DraftedCell: Drafted {